|Forgive A Middle-Aged Man And His Memories

 These are the days of remorse/and the night of drinks,/a tightrope life/where everything surely stinks./His brain is at the end/and her life is on the brink./They are always fighting/but they never stop to think.

-Dozens of undergrads crammed into a corner classroom in "The Addition" to enjoy a popular culture course, captured audience of chain-smoking Carolyn Hansen, who postulated endlessly about "Bob Dylan, the greatest living poet," while grinding her lipstick-stained cigarette butts into the floor, leaving a pile of cigarette butts to await the poor instructor using the room next.
+Dozens of undergrads crammed into a corner classroom in "The Addition" to enjoy a popular culture course, captured audience of chain-smoking Carolyn Hampson, who postulated endlessly about "Bob Dylan, the greatest living poet," while grinding her lipstick-stained cigarette butts into the floor, leaving a pile of cigarette butts to await the poor instructor using the room next.
 Her class was the first time I heard The Doors' "The End," wondering if the damn song ever would end.

 Finally, in "The Addition" first-year graduate student teaching assistants met every week to talk about our developing pedagogy and compare our teaching practices.
 We swapped front-line teaching horror stories as if they were Pittsburgh Pirates' trading cards, none any more significant than the rest; still, they were our stories, just as, unfortunately, the cocaine-tainted Pirates were our team.